What are endocrine disruptors and where can they be found?

 As mentioned above, repeated doses and the cocktail effect can lead to overdose!

-Example: propylparaben (one of the worst endocrine disruptors) is present in 9 families of cosmetic and hygiene products (shower gel, deodorant, sunscreen, shampoo, toothpaste, mouthwash, milk body, lipstick, foundation, face cream)
+Example: propylparaben (one of the worst endocrine disruptors) is present in 9 families of cosmetic and hygiene products (shower gel, deodorant, sunscreen, shampoo, toothpaste, mouthwash, body lotion, lipstick, foundation, face cream).

 What to do to adopt a safe beauty routine?

-Here are the right things to do to limit exposure to endocrine disruptors:
+Here are some good habits to limit exposure to endocrine disruptors:

-~ Try to spot endocrine disruptors on the labels:
+~ Try to spot endocrine disruptors on labels:

-Quite complex task unfortunately, because even if some are easy to identify, d others have dozens of synonyms !!
+This is quite a complex task, unfortunately, because even if some are easy to identify, others have dozens of synonyms!!

-To help you, we have made a small (summarized!) list of endocrine disruptors and their synonyms:
+To help you, we've made a short (summarized!) list of endocrine disruptors and their synonyms:

 - Paraben (preservative)

-On the label : Buthyl paraben, ethylparaben, methylparaben and propylparaben
+On the label: Butyl paraben, ethylparaben, methylparaben, and propylparaben

 - Triclosan (antibacterial preservative)